trixi-framework/HOHQMesh/README.md

 make -j 4 FC=gfortran-10
 ```

+HOHQMesh is tested to run with the gfortran and ifort compilers.
+We recommend the gfortran compiler.
+Our experience on the test suite is that it runs about 50% slower with the ifort compiler.

 ### Testing
 After building HOHQMesh, you can verify that everything works as expected by
 running the internal test suite.
 To execute the tests, type